Malaysian literature: Oral traditions

 For the Orang Asli, literature was and still is constituted by accounts of actual events.
 Different ethnic groups have different versions of the same story, although there are several recurring themes and elements in every tale.

 The cultural practices of the indigenous people in Sarawak are shaped in part by oral traditions.
 Themes like the relationship of the people to their past, particularly their ancestry, and the spirit world, including its influence on the production of food and health are the primary themes of the oral literature of various ethnic groups in Sarawak.
 The recitation of oral literature is often accompanied by rituals.

-The oral traditions of Sabah encompass folk tales and legends, such as creation myths, that have been preserved by the ethnic groups in the state.
+While the oral traditions of Sabah encompass folk tales and legends, such as creation myths, that have been preserved by the ethnic groups in the state.
 This oral literature is recited during ceremonies conducted by priestesses, who serve as ritual specialists, faith healers and spirit mediums.

+Written format

+Early modern epics and chronicles

+The literary traditions of the Malay sultanates throughout the 16th to early 19th centuries were distinct in that scribes were hired to record the significant events of the time.
+One important work of this period was the Sejarah Melayu (The Malay Annals), which was written during the era of the Malacca Sultanate, rewritten in 1536 and revised in 1612.
+Others include Hikayat Merong Mahawangsa, Hikayat Amir Hamzah, Hikayat Patani or the Tuhfat al-Nafis.
+Though chronicles of these types did not reach a mass audience and instead were confined to an elite few.